jaegertracing/jaeger-client-csharp/README.md

 var loggerFactory = ; // get Microsoft.Extensions.Logging ILoggerFactory
 var serviceName = "initExampleService";

+Configuration.SenderConfiguration.DefaultSenderResolver = new SenderResolver(loggerFactory)
+	.RegisterSenderFactory<ThriftSenderFactory>();
 Configuration config = new Configuration("myServiceName")
-	.WithSampler(...)   // optional, defaults to RemoteControlledSampler with HttpSamplingManager on localhost:5778 .WithReporter(...); // optional, defaults to RemoteReporter with UdpSender on localhost:6831
+	.WithSampler(...)   // optional, defaults to RemoteControlledSampler with HttpSamplingManager on localhost:5778 .WithReporter(...); // optional, defaults to RemoteReporter with UdpSender on localhost:6831 when ThriftSenderFactory is registered

 ITracer tracer = config.GetTracer();
 ```